Tillamook Bay Community College

 Tillamook Bay Community College places among the top 20% of community colleges in Oregon for:

 - Affordability Least expensive tuition

 - Student Earnings Highest graduate earnings (10 years post graduation)

-- The teacher population of 22 teachers has grown by 83% over five years.
+- The teacher population of 21 teachers has stayed relatively flat over five years.

 - College Location Mi.
 Students

 - 857 students | 50.20 Mi1651 Lexington Avenue